Dr4goniez/ip-wiki/README.md

 	// ...
 });
 ```
-If a module named `ip-wiki` is not defined in the local Gadgets-definition, you may need to cross-wiki-load the gadget:
+If a module named `ip-wiki` is not defined in the local `Gadgets-definition`, you may need to cross-wiki-load it:
 ```js
 /**
  * @returns {JQueryPromise<import('ip-wiki')>}